The Boy Next Door (film)

-The Boy Next Door is a 2015 American psychological thriller film directed by Rob Cohen and written by Barbara Curry.
+The Boy Next Door is a 2015 American erotic psychological thriller film directed by Rob Cohen and written by Barbara Curry.
 The film stars Jennifer Lopez, Ryan Guzman, and Ian Nelson, with John Corbett and Kristin Chenoweth playing supporting roles.
 The film follows a 19-year-old boy who, after having a one-night stand with his high school teacher, develops a dangerous and deranged obsession with her.

 Barbara Curry, a former criminal lawyer, wrote the screenplay for the film inspired from her life's experiences.
 Blumhouse Productions financed and produced the film, which was filmed for 23 days in Los Angeles and other locations in California at the end of 2013.

 The film was released in the United States on January 23, 2015, by Universal Pictures.
-The Boy Next Door received generally negative reviews from film critics, who felt that it promised "campy thrills" but did not deliver; however, the film grossed $52.4 million against a $4 million budget, making it a box office success.
+The Boy Next Door received generally negative reviews from film critics but was a box office success, grossing $52.4 million against a $4 million budget.
 It was released on Blu-ray and DVD on April 28, 2015.

 Plot

 Claire Peterson is a high school English Literature teacher living alone with her teenage son, Kevin, after separating from her husband, Garrett, due to his infidelity.
 19-year-old Noah Sandborn, an orphan whose parents died a year prior, moves in next door to help his uncle, who uses a wheelchair.
 Noah promptly charms Claire and befriends Kevin, often teaching him handyman skills around their house, and begins attending his school, where she teaches.

 While Kevin and Garrett go on a fishing trip, Claire reluctantly goes on a double date with her best friend and the school vice principal, Vicky Lansing.
-Claire later has dinner with Noah, during which he flirts with her, and the two eventually have passionate sex.
+As Claire returns home, Noah invites her over for dinner at his home to which she accepts, during which he unashamedly flirts with and undresses her.
+With Claire losing control of herself, the two eventually have passionate sex.
 The following morning, Claire awakens and says that she regrets their one-night stand together, which Noah doesn't take well.
 As the school year begins, Noah hacks into Claire's computer, sending an e-mail to the principal requesting a transfer for himself into her class, and continues to hang out with Kevin, manipulating him into hating Garrett.
 When Kevin overexerts at gym class and goes into shock one day, Noah saves his life by injecting him with his EpiPen.
 Claire confronts Noah after he sends her flowers, thanking him for helping Kevin.
-However, after witnessing Garrett spending the evening with Claire at her home, Noah's obsession with her escalates.
+However, after witnessing Garrett spending the evening with Claire at her home, Noah has flashbacks of him and Claire having sex, escalating his obsession with her.